What is Qt?

 - Qt Creator Cross-Platform IDE: a cross-platform integrated development environment (IDE) tailored to the needs of Qt developers

 Got Qt or are you looking for a Qt Developer?

 As the largest independent source of Qt expertise in North America, with a growing presence in Europe, ICS supports Qt developers with a wide spectrum of custom Qt services.
 Our team of Qt software engineers is continuously developing new solutions to the toughest and most complex issues faced by product-driven companies worldwide and can bring relevant solutions to your next Qt project:

-- Qt Software Development: On-site ICS Qt software engineers to augment your team
+On-site ICS Qt software engineers to augment your software development team

 Together, we can help save your group precious development time, increase efficiency and shorten your time to market — ultimately helping you build a better product with Qt.